mighty-gerbils/gerbil-crypto/README.md

 ## Copyright and License

-Copyright 2020 Mutual Knowledge Systems, Inc. All rights reserved.
+Copyright 2020 MuKn, Inc. All rights reserved.
 Gerbil-crypto is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).

 ## Installation instructions